transitional-ai/transitional-ai.github.io/_pages/home.md

 ## Bula Namaste!

-We are a  research group of UNSW [Mathematics and Statistics](https://www.unsw.edu.au/science/our-schools/maths).
+We are a  research group  based at the  UNSW [Mathematics and Statistics](https://www.unsw.edu.au/science/our-schools/maths).
 Our aim is develop and apply novel artificial intelligence methods to multi-disiplinary areas that includes science, engineering, and humanities.

 Our research encircling methodologies and applications of artificial intelligence.
 The methodologies include  deep learning, ensemble learning, Bayesian deep learning, neuro-evolution, and data augmentation.
 The applications include climate extremes, geoscientific models, mineral exploration, biomedicine, natural language processing, and  COVID-19.
 We pioneered the area of language models for studying ancient religious-philosophical texts.
 We machine learning and remote sensing for mineral exploration, and is currently focusing on critical metals.
 We use  deep learning for climate extremes and currently developing a model for decadal forecasts of high category cyclones.
 Our COVID-19 research  focuses on drug re-pourposing, infection forecasting, and social media-based language modelling.